-If you don’t want to make an expensive purchase, our Computer Expert Booklet has step-by-step instructions with activities that don’t require any materials other than a regular computer or laptop.
+If you don’t want to make an expensive purchase or do any planning, our Activity Booklet has step-by-step instructions with activities that don’t require any materials other than a regular computer or laptop.

 Do you want more ideas like this one right in your inbox and be the first to be notified when new activity booklets are available?